pforret/bashew/README.md

 ## Features

 * contained in 1 single file (no external dependencies)
-* comes with README, CHANGES, ... markdown files
+* comes with `README.md`, `CHANGELOG.md`, ... markdown files
 * edit only main() function and subroutines in beginning of script, all template code is at the end of the script
 * definition of flags/options/paramaters in 1 place only
+* definition of dependencies (like curl, ffmpeg, imagemagick...) in 1 place only
 * automatic creation of usage text based on definition above
 * short/long option parsing, based on definition above
 * several functions for output to stdout/stderr, with intelligent color usage (not when output is piped)